With hours of work generally on the increase, the issue of work-life balance is also becoming increasingly important.

 An employer cannot unreasonably refuse to accommodate an employee's parental or carer responsibilities to their work arrangements under these guidelines.
 In effect, this means that an employer should not refuse flexible work arrangements for workers with family responsibilities, without considering all of the circumstances; and all requests should be seriously considered.

-The Victorian Equal Opportunity & Human Rights Commission has resources and information on the Workplace for workers and employers.
+The Victorian Equal Opportunity & Human Rights Commission has resources and information on the their website for workers and employers.

 - Information on the Equal Opportunity Act, 2010 on the Victorian Human Rights and Equal Opportunity Commission website.